viralshahlab/labwebsite/Philosophy/index.md

 - **We communicate openly.** If something is not working — an experiment, a collaboration, a relationship, a career concern — say so.
 My door is always open.
 Problems that are named can be solved.
 Problems that are hidden grow.
 - **We represent this lab well.** At conferences, in collaborations, in how we talk about our work and others' work — we are professional, honest, and generous.
 How we behave outside this lab reflects on everyone in it.
 - **We are here to grow.** Every person in this lab is here to become a better scientist and a more capable person.
 That requires taking intellectual risks, asking questions that might seem obvious, and being willing to be wrong in front of others.
 That kind of vulnerability is encouraged here, not penalized.
 - **We celebrate each other**.
 Every paper, every award, every first experiment that works — we mark it.
-Science is hard enough that wins deserve to be recognized!
+Science is hard enough that wins deserve to be recognized.